fstylermiller/react-webpack-boilerplate/README.md

 Make sure you have the latest versions of everything, too. (node, pg, and whatnot).

-## There are a few things that need to be done to personalize this, which are not crucial.
+--
+## Crucial changes (for your app to work)

+- Create a PG database
-- Change development connection in knexfile.js
+- Change development conection in knexfile.js

+## Extraneous changes (to personalize the app)

 - Change project name / description in package.json
+- Change author in package.json
 - Add a .env file

 --
-Make an app!
+##### Make something neat!
+- Add jsx and css file under `src/`